sarvancs17/Character_Recognition_Support-vector-machine/README.md

 Scikit-learn

-#Dataset
+# Dataset

-The project uses a standard handwritten character dataset such as the EMNIST dataset or a custom dataset collected for training and evaluation.
+The project uses a standard handwritten character dataset such as the load_digits dataset collected for training and evaluation.

+* from sklearn.datasets import load_digits

+## Screenshots